Jsparrow/jsparrow.github.io/docs/rules/remove-unused-methods.md

 ## Configuration

-This rule, together with [Remove Unused Fields](remove-unused-fields.html) provide a dedicated configuration wizard that allows users to:
+This rule, together with [Remove Unused Fields](remove-unused-fields.html) and [Remove Unused Types](remove-unused-types.html), provides a dedicated configuration wizard that allows users to:
 * choose which methods to remove based on their access modifier.
 By default only the `private` modifier is selected.
 * choose the search scope for method references.
 It can either be set to `Project` or `Workspace`.
 * choose whether to remove methods that are only used in unit tests.
 In this case, the corresponding test cases are also removed.